iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Banach Space Introduction.md

 Don't know where is the proof but this seems legit.

 **Remarks**:
-If, $Y\substeq X$ doesn't form a vector space, then it's definitely possible for $Y$ to be not a Banach spacet at all.
+If, $Y\subseteq X$ doesn't form a vector space, then it's definitely possible for $Y$ to be not a Banach space at all.

 ---